-5.7 The internal auditor needs to develop an audit plan for each internal audit engagement so that the internal audit can be completed in an efficient and effective manner.
+- 5.7 The internal auditor needs to develop an audit plan for each internal audit engagement so that the internal audit can be completed in an efficient and effective manner.
 Adequate planning ensures that appropriate attention is given to every significant area so that weaknesses can be identified and errors can be rectified.
 Once deficiencies are found the entity can take preventives steps by enhancing policies, procedures, and operations.
-NPOs usually have budgetary constraints, so the internal auditor has to also plan that frequency and depth of the audit is based on the entity's needs and budgetary constraints and focuses on the most important areas.
-The Standard on Internal Audit (SIA) 1, Planning an Internal Audit provides indepth guidance on planning an internal audit.

-5.8 A significant characteristic of not-for-profit organisations which affects internal control is the presence of volunteers across various levels of the organisation.
+NPOs usually have budgetary constraints, and therefore the internal auditor has to also plan that frequency and depth of the audit is based on the entity's needs and budgetary constraints and focuses on the most important areas.
+The Standard on Internal Audit (SIA) 220, Conducting Overall Internal Audit Planning and (SIA) 310, Planning the Internal Audit Assignment provides indepth guidance on planning an internal audit. - 5.8 A significant characteristic of not-for-profit organisations which affects internal control is the presence of volunteers across various levels of the organisation.
 The nature and degree of influence of volunteers varies across NPOs depending on size, purpose, nature of NPO's activities and its corporate culture.
-Volunteer presence the following forms:

-- (i) Volunteer presence on the governing board - (ii) Inadequate amount of staff for administrative purposes affecting segregation of duties. - (iii) Both Volunteers and paid staff are involved in day-to-day operations including finance function.

-5.9 This could affect the management and internal control of these organisations significantly.
+Volunteer presence can be in following forms: - (i) Volunteer presence on the governing board - (ii) Inadequate staff for administrative purposes affecting segregation of duties. - (iii) Both volunteers and paid staff are involved in day-to-day operations including finance function. - 5.9 This could affect the management and internal control of these organisations significantly.
 The altruistic nature of their activities and absence of an owner group could mean lesser understanding and interest in having a strong corporate culture.
 The focus is on allocating resources to further the mission of the entity than on segregation of duties.
 Deep involvement of volunteers in operations and management performing accounting functions, control or supervisory positions may affect the control system, especially, in areas, like, personnel management, authorisation procedures, establishment of priorities, accountability and control over data.
 Again, some NPOs may not have resource constraints or may have a strong corporate culture.